 Camper coaches or bodies for self-propelled mobile homes.
-This is any article designed to be mounted or placed on trucks, truck chassis, or automobile chassis and to be used primarily as living quarters or camping accommodations on and off the trucks.
+This is any article designed to be mounted or placed on trucks, truck chassis, or automobile chassis and to be used primarily as living quarters or camping accommodations.
 Further, the tax does not apply to chassis specifically designed and constructed to accommodate and transport self-propelled mobile home bodies.
+If a chassis is not specifically designed and constructed to accommodate and transport self-propelled mobile home bodies, the chassis is subject to tax unless the chassis is suitable for use with a vehicle that has a gross vehicle weight of 33,000 pounds or less.